samucodesh/intro/docs/becoming-a-maintainer/glossary.md

 ## Prettier Code Formatting

 Prettier is an opinionated code formatter that enforces a consistent style for your codebase.
-You can customize your Prettier configuration to fit your project's needs and customize how you prefer semicolons, single quotes, trailing commas, and more to be formatted.
+You can customize your Prettier configuration to fit your project's needs and choose how you prefer semicolons, single quotes, trailing commas, and more to be formatted.

 ## Pull Request (PR) Template